About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 - Rich in antioxidants

-I wasn’t a fan of tofu when I was little.
-To me, it’s always the sauce or coating that makes a tasty tofu.
-Through time, I learned that the combination of vegetables too can make better flavor.
+I wasn’t a fan of tofu growing up.
+To me, it was always the sauce or coating that made tofu taste good.
+Though the sauce helps, I’ve learned that the right combination of vegetables also elevates the tofu dish.

-Since I’ve been adding more plant-based foods to my diet and cutting back on processed ingredients due to my inflammatory condition, this air-fried stuffed tofu has become one of my go-to plant-based protein side dishes.
+Since I’ve been adding more plant-based meals to my diet and cutting back on processed foods due to my inflammatory condition, this air-fried stuffed tofu has become one of my favorite go-to protein side dishes — simple, light, and it works with many sauces!

 - Picnic